heleaf/SimpleTweet/README.md

 ## Notes
 - It was a challenging trying to add modularity to the code (a lot of reused callback functions between different buttons and imageviews)
+- Some of the different ways to interact with intents were confusing (startIntentForActivity, onActivityResult)

 ## Open-source libraries used